emi-arcioni/mailer/readme.md

 To keep the queue worker alive please run
 `docker exec mailer_php_1 html/artisan queue:work`

+## API
+The mail could be sent consuming the API endpoint GET `/sendmail` or through the artisan command `mail:send`

 ## Use of interfaces and repositories

 App\Providers\AppServiceProvider registers the bind between the Interface and Repository.